TreverCullen/docker-flask/README.md

 ### b.
 Docker Hub

-*This documentation uses your personal DockerHub account and will need to be updated for CAEN Organization*

 Link the app's GitHub repository to DockerHub so it can autogenerate a Docker image, which will be used in the swarm.